 In October 1982, John Holmes and his Holmes Development Group established 100 percent ownership of TOWER PLAZA MALL.
 A second major renovation of the facility commenced in February 1983.
 The complex was given a 10 million dollar face lift and repositioned as a value-oriented retail hub.
 A new name was bestowed; TOWER PLAZA OUTLET MART.

 An abandoned Penneys Auto Center was eventually demolished and replaced by the Harkins Theatres Arcadia 8.
-This venue showed its first features on December 16, 1988.
+This venue showed first features on December 16, 1988.
 It operated in conjunction with the older twin venue inside the mall.

 A proliferation of regional shopping centers eventually took their toll on TOWER PLAZA OUTLET MART.
 The center was in a downward spiral by the early 1990s.
 Its decline was exacerbated by the redevelopment of THOMAS MALL -into the ARCADIA CROSSING power center- in 1994 and '95.
 Target, Office Max and Ross Dress For Less bolted from TOWER PLAZA OUTLET MART and opened new stores in ARCADIA CROSSING.

 Tenants in the original mall, such as Peter Piper Pizza, Payless ShoeSource and Radio Shack, had relocated into quarters in the new shopping center.
-A 1-level (191,700 square foot) Wal-Mart SuperCenter opened for business June 14, 2000.
+A 1-level (191,700 square foot) Wal-Mart SuperCenter opened for business on June 14, 2000.
 It was soon accompanied by a 1-level (131,900 square foot) Home Depot.

 Sources: